ordina-jworks/ordina-jworks.github.io/_posts/2023-08-11-k8s-comparison-azure-aws.md

 These all add additional functionality, DNS management, Certificate Management and auto-scaling capabilities respectively, to the cluster.

 Many articles have been written about how the different offerings compare w.r.t. speed, scaling and default feature set.
-This blog post aims to provide a comparison from a practical, end-user perspective when installing all the bells and whistles needed to use the platform to host all required components to build and run a simple web application in a cloud-native way.
+This blog post aims to provide a comparison from a practical, end-user perspective when installing all the bells and whistles needed to use the platform to host all required components to build and run a web application in a cloud-native way.

 # The use-case

-This section discusses will go into detail about the software stack used for the comparison and how that stack was selected.
+This section will go into detail about the software stack used for the comparison and how that stack was selected.
 If you're just interested in the comparison, feel free to skip this section.

 The platform used in the comparison is based on a real-world use case for a customer in the financial services sector.